 We can now see the average session duration for Google organic search traffic, for each of the cities where these visitors reside.
-Let’s suppose we are planning a city-specific campaign, for example recruitment, and we want to understand the on-site behaviour of visitors from Trondheim before targeting this location with PPC and other marketing activities.
-The “average session duration” for these visitors will provide a valuable insight into how we should plan and execute our campaigns.
+Let’s suppose we are planning a city-specific campaign, for example, for recruitment purposes, and we want to understand the on-site behaviour of visitors from Stockholm before targeting this location with PPC and other marketing activities.
+The “average session duration” for these visitors will provide valuable insight into how we should plan and execute our campaigns.

 Step 3: Create a custom advanced segment

-In this example, we can see that 53% of the sessions last for 0-10 seconds, and approximately 24% of the sessions last for 61 or more seconds.
-If we assume that it would take at least 3 minutes for a visitor to convert on our website, then only about 13% of the Google organic traffic from Trondheim has the potential to convert.
+In this example, we can see that 63% of the sessions last for 0-10 seconds, and 13% of the sessions last between 11-30 seconds.
+If we assume that it would take at least 3 minutes for a visitor to convert on our website, then only about 9,6% of the Google organic traffic from Stockholm has the potential to convert.

-This type of distribution analysis gives us a far more accurate insight into traffic coming from Trondheim than the average session duration of 33 seconds that we saw in the previous report.
+This type of distribution analysis gives us a far more accurate insight into traffic coming from Stockholm than the average session duration of 1 minute and 17 seconds that we saw in the previous report.

 There is another issue worth mentioning which can also skew the “average session duration”, and that is data sampling.
 Google Analytics uses data sampling to analyse large data sets in an efficient and timely manner.
 If your Google Analytics reports are affected by data sampling then metrics such as “average session duration” can have inaccuracies of between 20 and 80%.